rspace-os/figshare-client-java/README.md

     compile 'com.researchspace:figshare-client-java:0.1.1'

+### Installing into a Maven repository

+From 0.3.0 onwards, this project can be added as a  dependency in your project using [JitPack](https://jitpack.io).

+Or, you can run:

+    ./mvnw clean install -DskipTests=true

+to install into a local Maven  repository.

 ## Building

 To compile and run unit tests, check out and run  the following command.
 This will install the Gradle build tool if you don't already have it.

-    ./gradlew clean test
+    ./mvnw clean test

-To build a jar without integration tests:
+To build a jar without  tests:

-    ./gradlew clean build -x integrationTest
+    ./mvnw clean package -DskipTests=true

 ## Integration tests

 Integration tests make real calls to the Figshare API.
 To run integration tests, you'll need a previously created Figshare account and a private access token that you can obtain from your Figshare account settings page.
 Add this as a command-line option, replacing 'XXXXX' with your token:

-    ./gradlew clean integrationTest -DfigshareToken=XXXXX
+    ./mvnw clean test -DfigshareToken=XXXXX

-Alternatively you can add the line:

-    systemProp.figshareToken=XXXXXXX

- to the file gradle.properties in your GRADLE\_HOME folder (by default this is USER\_HOME/.gradle) and run using command:

-    ./gradlew clean integrationTest

 ### Using the library